-Dick joined Torquay United in July 1937 and was transferred to Bristol Rovers, another Division Three South side, a year later.
-He played regularly for the first team of both clubs during those two seasons before joining Southport in July 1939 and starting the 1939/40 season in the Sandgrounders’ first eleven.
+Dick joined Torquay United in July 1937 and was a first team regular for the Gulls, making his debut in October 1937 and ending the season with 29 starts and one goal, a March 1938 equaliser against Millwall.
+Spivey was transferred to Bristol Rovers, another Division Three South side, in the 1938 close season and after netting a brace on his Rovers debut in September 1938 his season was hampered by injury and returned five goals in just 12 starts.
+Dick joined Southport in July 1939 and starting the 1939/40 season in the Sandgrounders’ first eleven.
 In his third start for Southport he scored in a Division Three North fixture against Hull City, however days later the outbreak of World War Two meant the Football League was suspended and his appearances and goal for Southport were expunged from the record.
 Spivey immediately returned to Hull to work as a shipyard plater, and was soon back in the Hull City starting eleven for wartime fixtures.
 Between October 1939 and April 1941 he represented the Tigers a further seventeen times, though those were not classified as senior first team appearances.